Expert Alice Tapper breaks down everything university and college staff need to know about Buy Now Pay Later (BNPL), providing answers to:

 Lenders aren’t always incentivised to give the user the best experience in terms of making payments and as of yet, there isn’t an easy way to see all BNPL across multiple providers.
 So it really is up to the student to stay on top of any BNPL they have.

 There are tools that may help to an extent.
 For example, open banking money apps like Emma and Cleo enable you to see subscriptions across multiple places and payments that might be due.
 Another good idea is to check whether the BNPL provider has an app – that might help in terms of seeing payments that are coming up.

 But by far the most useful will be to use something like an Excel spreadsheet or even pen and paper to make a list of all the BNPL products used and upcoming payments.
 Most importantly, make sure to record all payment dates, then put those in a calendar and set reminders too!

 Is there anything else support staff should be aware of when it comes to BNPL?

 Impact on mental health

 There’s a strong psychological effect of BNPL products that can cause someone to spend more money – Klarna previously claimed that customers who pay in instalments spend 55% more.

 Of course, we also need to consider the impact of losing track of BNPL repayments on students’ mental health.
-It’s unethical to suggest that shopping can be a remedy to emotional or mental health challenges, and that’s exactly what happened in a Klarna advert (that was thankfully banned by the advertising watchdog!).
+It’s unethical to suggest that shopping can be a remedy to emotional or mental health challenges, and that’s exactly what happened in a Klarna advert (thankfully banned by the advertising watchdog).

 In fact, we know the opposite to be true – research has shown there’s a correlation between money worries and mental health struggles.